 Studies - The Legislature may direct the Resources Agency to study and submit recommendations concerning the suitability of designating specified rivers (§ 5093.547).
 However, the Legislature may directly designate rivers without a study.
-The Resources Agency may also conduct studies funded by the Legislature and may make recommendations to the Legislature for protection and enhancement of the system (§ 5093.69).
+The Resources Agency may also conduct studies funded by the Legislature for certain specified fish and wildlife resources and make recommendations based on those studies (§ 5093.69(b)).
+The Agency and may also conduct studies directed by the legislature on the condition of the System and may make recommendations to the Legislature for protection and enhancement of the System (§ 5093.69(a).